linfaxin/AndroidUIX/README.md

 ### Getting Started

-Source is write by Typescript & ES6, prefer you to write your App code by Typescript & ES6.

-You can clone [Sample App](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample) to get a start.
+You can read and clone [Hello World App](https://github.com/linfaxin/AndroidUI4Web-HelloWorld) to get a start.

-Read [README](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample/README.md) of [Sample App](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample) for more information.

 ### 60fps